64kramsystem/personal_notes/topics/chef.md

 ### Subscribe/notify

+By default, notifications are `:delayed` (executed at the end of the Chef client run).

 WATCH OUT!
 A subscription depends on the subscribed resource *change*; it won't work as intended for resources that are in a binary state (e.g. packages).
-When using a package configuration pattern, the subscription must be to the configfile change, not to the package.
+When using a package configuration pattern, subscribe to the configfile change, not the package's.

 ```ruby
 file '/etc/nginx/ssl/example.crt' do